Gennadiyev/KookBotX/readme.md

 ```

 > [!WARNING]
-> KookBotX is built upon a customized `khl.py` - we modified some code in the library.
+> KookBot X is built upon a customized `khl.py` - we modified some code in the library.
 We are not associated with the original author of `khl.py`.
 If you use this version of `khl.py`, please refrain from contacting the original author of khl.py with issues related to this modified version.

 ### Running the bot